pojntfx/r3map/README.md

 2023/08/20 01:06:38 Press <ENTER> to invalidate resource
 ```

 The resource can now be interacted with on the provided path.
-Since the `--laddr` flag was also provided, the resource is also being seeded, which makes it possible to migrate it to another leecher, this time not enabling the seeder mode by not specifying `--laddr`, and once again finalizing the migration with <kbd>Enter</kbd>:
+Since the `--laddr` flag was also provided, the resource is also being seeded after being fully leeched, which makes it possible to migrate it to another leecher.
+This time the seeder mode is disabled by not specifying `--laddr`, and the migration is finalized with <kbd>Enter</kbd>:

 ```shell
 $ sudo modprobe nbd # This is only necessary once, and loads the NBD kernel module